Explore Diamond by using our interactive map and discover the synchrotron, beamlines and much more.

 The linac and the booster synchrotron both work to accelerate the electrons so that they are travelling at nearly the speed of light.
 Once they enter the storage ring, the electrons are moving so fast that they could travel around the entire world 7.5 times in a single second.

 The storage ring is not a true circle, but a type of polygon called a pentacontagon, made of 50 straight sections angled together with 50 bending magnets.
 When the path of the electron beam is bent by Diamond’s powerful magnets, the electrons lose energy in the form of light.
 This light can then be channelled out of the storage ring and into the experimental stations, called beamlines.

-The light from the synchrotron is shone into one of thirty two laboratories called beamlines, it is here that scientists carry out their experiments.
+The light from the synchrotron is shone into thirty two laboratories called beamlines, it is here that scientists carry out their experiments.
 Each beamline contains three different sections; the optics hutch, where the light is filtered and focused; the experimental hutch, where the sample sits and the experiment is carried out; and the control cabin, where the scientists control the experiment.
 The beams of light are so strong that, in the case of Diamond’s X-ray beamlines, it is not safe to be in the same room whilst they are being fired at the sample.